kesiev/stampadia/README.md

 ### Font

-The game manual and the adventure sheets are using the excellent CC0 font [Seshat](http://dotcolon.net/font/seshat/) by Dot Colon.
-If you're going to have a look at the manual `assets/manual/manual.odt` and adventure sheet model `svg/model.svg` make sure you have got the font installed.
-A copy of the font is included in the `assets` directory.
+The game manual is using the excellent CC0 font [Seshat](http://dotcolon.net/font/seshat/) by Dot Colon and the site and the adventure sheets are using the custom-made font *SeshatPlus*, which merges the original Seshat with the symbols of the *Symbola*.
+If you're going to have a look at the manual `assets/manual/manual.odt` and adventure sheet model `svg/model.svg` make sure you have got these fonts installed.
+A copy of these font is included in the `assets` directory.